 Sadly, border collies are not hypoallergenic.
 In fact, there are no dog breeds that hypoallergenic – though you may find some that cause less allergy symptoms than others.

-While border collies aren’t hypoallergenic, if you suffer from allergies and would still like to keep one, you can do a few things.
+While border collies aren’t hypoallergenic, if you do suffer from allergies and would still like to keep one, there are a few things you can do.

 First, spend time with your collie outside.
 Play with them and groom them outside so that most of their dander is removed outside and not in your home to be breathed in.

 Also make sure to wash and groom you border collie often to help prevent shedding and dander.
-You can also invest in air purifiers designed specifically to remove pet dander from the air.
+You can also invest in air purifiers designed specifically from removing pet dander from the air.

 Do Border Collies Shed?